StackExchange/stack-blog/_posts/2016-07-05-podcast-71-a-bunch-of-bald-yaks.markdown

 - podcasts
 ---

 Welcome to the Stack Exchange Podcast, recorded Tuesday June 28th at Stack HQ!
 Today's podcast is brought to you by [Eugene McCarthy for President](https://en.wikipedia.org/wiki/Eugene_McCarthy_presidential_campaign,_1968), as well as by IBM.
+[Try the new IBM Cloud Tools for Swift](https://developer.ibm.com/swift/).
 New this week: one of those two sponsors is *a real live sponsor*.
 Bet you can't guess which one!
-(It's IBM.)
-Your hosts today are joined by Daniel X. Moore and Gareth Wilson from the [HyperDev](https://hyperdev.com) team at [Fog Creek Software](http://www.fogcreek.com).
+Anyway, your hosts today are joined by Daniel X. Moore and Gareth Wilson from the [HyperDev](https://hyperdev.com) team at [Fog Creek Software](http://www.fogcreek.com).

 But before we talk to the guests, our esteemed hosts run through some interesting tech news.
 (Or maybe just tech news. -Ed.)
 First up: [.NET Core](https://blogs.msdn.microsoft.com/dotnet/2016/06/27/announcing-net-core-1-0/)!
 Microsoft is trying to turn a gigantic ship around toward open-sourciness and community-friendliness.
 (Said ship is apparently unrelated to the arm of Microsoft that forced you to upgrade to Windows 10.)
 Also: did Microsoft build their own version of Trello?
 [You decide.](https://i.stack.imgur.com/QwT4S.png)